 Here I will discuss on how to clone and create branch using tortoise git client.
 I assume here that a master branch already exists in the remote git repository.
 I will show you here how to clone the master repository in your local system using git client.
 You can also use the command line tool to clone the remote repository in your local system.
 Once cloning is done then I will show you how to create a development branch and a feature branch.

-For this example, I have a master branch for the repository django-mysql.
+For this example, let’s say I have a master branch for the repository django-mysql.
 So I will create development and feature branches from this repository.
 First I will create development branch from the master branch then I will create feature branch from the development branch.

 Before you proceed further make sure you have the tortoise git client installed on your system.